rjones-lf/iroha/docs/source/api/queries.rst

 Purpose
 -------

 In a case when a list of transactions per account is needed, `GetAccountTransactions` query can be formed.
-Please note, that this query uses pagination for query responses.
+.. note:: This query uses pagination for query responses.

 Request Schema
 --------------